-Conditions in Gippsland's have been wet this season and there are no systems on restriction or ban in spring 2021.
+Conditions in Gippsland have been wet this season and there are no systems on restriction or ban in spring 2022.
 All eastern Victorian rivers are flowing at higher rates than 12 months ago.
+All farm dams are full.

 The rainfall outlook indicates a very high likelihood of achieving or exceeding median rainfall through the remainder of spring and early summer.
 It appears unlikely that significant restrictions will be imposed on customers this year, though minor restrictions may apply in some systems during late summer and early autumn.